Aashu1308/SIH-Prediction-Model/README.md

 ## Data used is not real and only for simulation

-### Parameters used for estimation: Source and Target coordinates (Latitude + Longitude), Weight and Loading Meters
+Parameters used for estimation: Source and Target coordinates (Latitude + Longitude), Weight and Loading Meters

+Flask App present for API calls.
+To be used at 127.0.0.1:5000, inside ExpressJS